Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling

-We designed the objective function basically based on that described in Section \ref{ssec:leaning}, but we specially weighted each term of the objective function.
-Note that, in our experiments, we selected velocity and acceleration as the output actions (see in Appendix \ref{app:dimension}).
-In this case, the penalty for the predicted and eliminated dimension can be computed only for acceleration and only for position, respectively.
-That is, the weighted penalties of mechanical constraints are: where $\lambda_{acc},\lambda_{pos},\lambda_{jrk}$ are regularization parameters.
-As shown in Appendix \ref{app:mechanics}, the first and second terms improved the prediction performance of velocity and position, respectively (the third term basically contributed to smoothing in acceleration shown in Figure \ref{fig:example}D).
-Results also show that the learning of acceleration was relatively difficult due to the above imbalance between the dimensions.
-We then added the reconstruction term $\mathcal{L}_{acc}$ in $\mathcal{L}_{vrnn}$ only for acceleration.
-In summary, the specific objective function in our experiments was $\mathcal{L}_{vrnn} + \mathcal{L}_{w\mathchar`-body} + \lambda_{rec}\mathcal{L}_{acc} $.
-We set $\lambda_{acc} = 0.1, \lambda_{pos} = 0.01, \lambda_{jrk} = 0.1, \lambda_{rec} = 0.2$ in the basketball experiment and $\lambda_{acc} = 0.01, \lambda_{pos} = 0.001, \lambda_{jrk} = 0.01, \lambda_{rec} = 0.02$ in the soccer experiment, because the soccer dataset was more difficult to be predicted than the basketball (i.e., the reconstruction was prioritized).
+We designed the objective function as described in Section 3.4, but we specially weighted each term of the objective function.
+Note that, in our experiments, we selected velocity and acceleration as the output actions (see \ref{app:dimension}).
+In this case, the penalty for the predicted dimension and the eliminated dimension can be computed only for acceleration and only for position, respectively.
+That is, the weighted penalties of the mechanical constraints are where $\lambda_{acc}$, $\lambda_{pos}$, and $\lambda_{jrk}$ are regularization parameters.
+As shown in \ref{app:mechanics}, the first and second terms improved the prediction performance of velocity and position, respectively (the third term basically contributed to smoothing in acceleration as shown in Fig. 3D).
+The results also show that the learning of acceleration was relatively difficult because of the above-mentioned imbalance between the dimensions.
+We then added the reconstruction term $\mathcal{L}_{rec}$ in $\mathcal{L}_{vrnn}$ only for acceleration.
+In summary, the specific objective function in our experiments was $\mathcal{L}_{vrnn} + \mathcal{L}_{w\mathchar`-body} + \lambda_{rec}\mathcal{L}_{rec} $.
+We set $\lambda_{acc} = 0.1$, $\lambda_{pos} = 0.01$, $\lambda_{jrk} = 0.1$, and $\lambda_{rec} = 0.2$ in the basketball experiment and $\lambda_{acc} = 0.01$, $\lambda_{pos} = 0.01$, $\lambda_{jrk} = 0.02$, and $\lambda_{rec} = 0.001$ in the soccer experiment, because the trajectories in the soccer dataset were more difficult to predict than those in the basketball dataset as shown in Table 2 (i.e., the reconstruction was prioritized).

-\subsection{Other training details.}
+\subsection{Other training details}